Uniformed Services & Disabled Veterans

 - Hunter must provide harvest and effort information to the issuing office within five business days after the closing date of the hunt.

-- For further information, please contact an ODFW District Office to make an appointment.
+- For further information, please contact the ODFW District Office in the location you would like to hunt to make an appointment.

 Disabled Veteran License